linuxdropout/phonegap-icon-splash-generator/readme.md

 ## Planned Features

-1. Support for landscape splash screens other than just creating one from the given icon.
+~~1.
+Support for landscape splash screens other than just creating one from the given icon.~~ v2 (as many as you want can be given)
-2. Option to provide background colour other than just white.
+~~2.
+Option to provide background colour other than just white.~~ v2 (now uses image background if present)

 *Author - Dylan Hanner*